atheiman/django-reviews/README.md

     > **Note**<br>
     > Defining the `DJANGO_REVIEWS` dict for configuration is not _required_, but it is recommended that you do so and define at least the recommended settings keys as described in the [Configuration section below](#configuration).

-1. In the store app's `models.py` import the necessary classes and create the `Product` model using the `reviewable` decorator:
+1. In the store app's `models.py` import the necessary objects and create the `Product` model using the `reviewable` decorator:

     ```python
+    # store/models.py

     from django.db import models
     from django.contrib.contenttypes.fields import GenericRelation
-    from reviews.models import Review, Reviewable
+    from reviews.models import Review
+    from reviews.decorators import reviewable

     @reviewable
     class Product(models.Model):